DGalexander/DGalexander.github.io/_posts/IMD_PDNP.md

 # Map the 2015 Data

+## Load the packages

 {% highlight r %}
 library(leaflet)
 library(rgdal)
 {% endhighlight %}

+## We could just add the .GEOjson as a layer but we need to convert to a spatial class to do the analysis

 {% highlight r %}
 ## Convert the data to SP class